kepingwang/leetcode-notes/notes.md

 Backtracking: note that backtracking is different from dfs.
 DFS is to find a certain target vertex, while backtracking is to find a matching path.
 So we visit each node at most once in DFS (visited[i] = true).
 But in backtracking we may visit each node multiple times in different paths, so we have to remember to REMOVE NODE FROM PATH AT END OF EACH RECURSION, in particular, if we only keep boolean[] visited, we have to reset visited[i] = false.
 If we are doing backtracking on a 2D board, we can save the space of `boolean[][] visited` by changing the values in the board.

 Trie: First store all words in the trie (in particular, remember the words at leaf nodes).
 Then start backtracking using the board with the trie starting from each board position.
 This is really smart.
-Normally we would backtrack to search for one matching path, but here since multiple matching pathes may share the same prefix, we can actually search for multiple paths simultaneously.
+Normally we would backtrack to search for one matching path, but here since multiple matching paths may share the same prefix, we can actually search for multiple paths simultaneously.

 LC421 Maximum XOR of Two Numbers in an Array O(n)
 Bit Manipulation and Trie.
 Not all trees are O(log(n)) search, Trie is O(M) search, where M is number of characters per word (or here number of bits in a num).